 How much does internet shutdown cost India?
 Brookings says $968 million

 New Delhi: The internet is free and open, or so we like to believe.
-In recent years, several countries have blocked particular applications, shut down specific digital services, turned off mobile telecommunications services, or disrupted the entire internet.
+In recent years, several countries have blocked particular applications, shut down specific digital services, turned off mobile telecommunications services, or disrupted the internet.

 Overall, he cites 81 disruptions in 19 countries during this period.
-This includes 22 in India, Iraq (22), non-ISIS controlled parts of Syria (8), Pakistan (6), Turkey (3), and 2 each in Bangladesh, Brazil, North Korea, the Republic of the Congo, Uganda, and Vietnam, among other places.
+This includes 22 in India, Iraq (22), non-ISIS controlled parts of Syria (8), Pakistan (6), Turkey (3), and two each in Bangladesh, Brazil, North Korea, the Republic of the Congo, Uganda, and Vietnam, among other places.
 West also identified six categories of disruptions: national internet, sub-national internet, national mobile internet, sub-national mobile internet, national app/service, and sub-national app/service (including VoIP).

-Overall, these disruptions cost countries a total of at least $2.4 billion over the past year, with an impact ranging from the highest in India at $968 million.
+Overall, these disruptions cost countries at least $2.4 billion over the past year, with an impact ranging from the highest in India to $968 million.
 These disruptions lasted 753 days in total across all countries.
 West also cites several notable internet disruptions.
 One took place in Saudi Arabia in May 2016.
 Citing economic damage to telecommunications providers, the government blocked the functionality of several apps related to VoIP, texting, and instant messaging; those impacted included WhatsApp, Facebook Messenger, and Skype, among others.

 The move cost the country $465 million in GDP.
 India, for instance, shut down mobile internet services in Rohtak on February 19, 2016, in response to street demonstrations in Rohtak and Jhajjar.
 The disruption lasted more than a week and cost $190 million.
-Law enforcement officials explained that “this has been done so that rumors are not spread as this could lead to the situation getting out of hand.”In Brazil, a local judge ordered telecommunications companies to block access to WhatsApp on May 2, 2016, following an earlier shutdown in December 2015.
+Law enforcement officials explained that “this has been done so that rumors are not spread as this could get the situation out of hand.”In Brazil, a local judge ordered telecommunications companies to block access to WhatsApp on May 2, 2016, following an earlier shutdown in December 2015.

 READ ALSO :